Bucketlist Travels logo

 Landscape view of the Stonehenge on a sunny day with blue skies

-There is nowhere else in the UK that matches Stonehenge for history, atmosphere and mysticism.
+There’s nowhere else in the UK that quite matches Stonehenge for history, atmosphere and mysticism.

-An ancient burial site dating back to between 2,000-3,000 BC, the iconic stone circle is one of the most famous prehistoric monuments in the world, offering a unique glimpse at England’s pre-history.
+An ancient burial site dating back to at least 2,500 BC, the iconic stone circle is one of the most famous prehistoric monuments in the world.
+Surrounded by burial mounds, and Bronze Age and Neolithic monuments, Stonehenge offers a unique glimpse of England’s pre-history.

 Good for age: 4+